danielcbit/apcctrl/doc/manual/manual.rst

     UPSCLASS standalone
     UPSMODE disable

 Notice that we have not specified a device.
-In doing so, apcupsd will try all the well known USB ports.
+In doing so, apcctrl will try all the well known USB ports.
 We strongly recommend you use this (empty device address) form unless you have a good reason to do otherwise.

 Please use the explicit specifications of a device only if you know exactly what you are doing.
-In general, it is much easier to let apcupsd find the device itself.
+In general, it is much easier to let apcctrl find the device itself.

 Please see `USB Configuration`_ for detailed help on setting up your system to work with a USB UPS.